gaurav-95/gaurav-95/README.md

 - If you'd like to learn about the projects I have worked on for my company, you can find more details in my professional resume on LinkedIn.

-- Through these experiences, I continue to explore the endless possibilities and mysteries that the coding world has to offer.
+- Through these experiences, I continue to explore the endless possibilities and mysteries that the world has to offer.

 <!-- Actual text -->